Careers

 As a service we seek to protect, promote and support breastfeeding.
-We have colleagues who are dedicated to keeping mothers and babies at the heart of their work and to provide evidenced based information about Infant Feeding and building loving and close relationships with their babies.
+We have colleagues who are dedicated and committed to providing evidenced based information about Infant Feeding and building loving and close relationships with their babies.

 If you choose to breastfeed, getting off to a good start is important.
 You can find all you need to help on the NHS’s ‘Start for Life’ support page.
 A link can be found at the bottom of this page.